 The Government has also announced additional funding for specific courses or to help students with childcare costs.
 We will update our website once more details have been announced by the Government.
 Non-repayable grants of at least £5,000 - read the news article

 Applications for this new funding can be made from Wednesday 1st July 2020, please visit the NHS Learning Support Fund website for more information.
 You can also read their FAQs for more information about the funding available, how to apply and eligibility.

 We offer two undergraduate courses, the BSc (Hons) Speech and Language Therapy course, which is accredited by the Royal College of Speech and Language Therapists (RCSLT) and approved by the Health and Care Professions Council (HCPC), for students who wish to become speech and language therapists and the BSc (Hons) Speech and Language Science which explorers how communication is used and broken down.

 Both courses are taught by an academic team which includes leading SLT researchers credited for their commitment and enthusiasm to teaching.
 City is ranked 2nd in UK for student satisfaction in Aural and Oral Sciences, including Speech and Language Therapy (Complete University Guide 2021).
-City is ranked 2nd in London for subjects allied to medicine (The Times and Sunday Times Good University Guide 2019).
+City, University London is ranked 2nd in London for subjects allied to medicine (The Times and Sunday Times Good University Guide 2021).

 Our Masters in Speech and Language Therapy is a graduate entry programme for students who wish to become speech and language therapists.
 Like the BSc SLT course, it is accredited by the Royal College of Speech and Language Therapists (RCSLT) and approved by the Health and Care Professions Council (HCPC).